LondonRain/KekuleHtml/AhnenblattPlugin/ReadmeAB.md

 ### Installation

-The downloaded archive file containing the plugin version must – like all other Ahnenblatt plugins – be extracted and then placed in `%USERPROFILE%\Documents\Ahnenblatt\PlugIns`.
-The folder structure will then look as follows:
+The downloaded archive file containing the plugin version must – like all other Ahnenblatt plugins – be extracted and then placed in `%USERPROFILE%\Documents\Ahnenblatt\PlugIns`. (e.g: `"C:\Users\Max Mustermann\Documents\Ahnenblatt\PlugIns"`) The folder structure will then look as follows:

 ```
 Documents/